 Instructions

-- Pour some pumpkin oat milk into a frothing pitcher or cup (I use about ¼ cup per glass of cold brew).
+- Pour some of the pumpkin oat milk into a frothing pitcher or cup (I use about ¼ cup per glass of cold brew).
 Foam it with a hand-held milk frother for 15-30 seconds until foamy.

 - Fill a glass with ice and pour in about a cup of cold brew coffee.
 Add sweetener of your choice (like sugar, maple syrup, Stevia, etc.), if desired.